Fractures of the talus include a broad spectrum of injuries from occult fractures of the talar process to displaced talar neck fractures.

 Talar fractures are rare.
 But they could be difficult to treat and potentially devastating to overall foot function.

 Relevant Anatomy of Talus

-The talus is a uniquely-shaped bone divided into three anatomic regions –body, head and neck.
+The talus is a uniquely-shaped bone divided into three anatomic regions –body, head, and neck.
 The body is the largest part the talus.
-It articulates with the tibia and fibula to form ankle joint.
+It articulates with the tibia and fibula to form an ankle joint.